-The Michigan trial court system consists of Circuit Courts, District Courts, Probate Courts, Municipal Courts, and Court of Claims.
+The Michigan trial court system consists of Circuit Courts, District Courts, Probate Courts, Municipal Courts, Concurrent Jurisdiction and Unified Trial Courts, and Court of Claims.

 Circuit Courts have general jurisdiction over all cases, but usually only handle cases that are beyond the jurisdiction of other courts.
 District Courts, Probate Courts and Municipal Courts have limited jurisdiction over certain types of cases.
 The Court of Claims has limited jurisdiction over certain types of civil cases against the State of Michigan or one of its departments.